ernscht/nitro-project-less/project/docs/nitro.md

 For production mode add `NODE_ENV=production` environment variable

-    NODE_ENV=production && gulp production
+    NODE_ENV=production && npm run prod

-The Nitro app will run on port `8080` by default, the proxy on `8081` (only run with `develop` task).
+The Nitro app will run on port `8080` by default, the proxy on `8081` (only run with `dev` task).
-If you want the app to run on another port put them before the gulp task like this:
+If you want the app to run on another port put them before the start task like this:

-    PORT=8000 PROXY=8001 gulp develop
+    PORT=8000 PROXY=8001 npm run dev

 The port to be used in production can be set the same way: